yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/assess-migration.md

 ## Bulk assessment

-The Bulk Assessment command (`access-migration-bulk`) allows you assess multiple schemas in one or more database instances simultaneously.
+The Bulk Assessment command (`assess-migration-bulk`) allows you assess multiple schemas in one or more database instances simultaneously.
 Bulk assessment enables the following:

 - Multi-schema assessment - Assess multiple schemas across one or more database instances with a single command, streamlining the migration planning process.
 - Centralized reporting - All assessment reports are generated and stored in a single organized directory, so you can review the migration assessments for all schemas in one place.